 10 Of The Best Waterfalls In Lorne (With Easy/Moderate Walks)

 Find below 10 waterfalls in Lorne to visit while visiting the Great Ocean Road.
-Each of these beautiful waterfalls have easy to moderate walks to arrive, so they are perfect for all abilities including families.
+Each of these beautiful waterfalls have easy to moderate walks to arrive, so they are perfect for all abilities including families with kids.

 Did you know the Great Ocean Road is not just popular for its beaches, but thanks to the diverse terrain the region is also famed for its waterfalls?
 Especially if you head for the coastal town of Lorne, around 2 hours from Melbourne.